 The fortune cookies are so fresh and a nice little treat.
 While in Chinatown, we also stopped into a market to get a couple of mangos, which were so flavorful and juicy.
 We then went to a dive bar called The Saloon, which had amazing people watching and a live band.

 Japantown is much smaller than Chinatown, but we found an incredible kitchen store called Sanko Kitchen Essentials.
 It was filled with the most beautiful, minimally designed ceramics, knives, and other kitchen items.

-We ended up buying two beautiful pairs of authentic wooden chopsticks that are well-loved and well used.
+We ended up buying two beautiful pairs of authentic wooden chopsticks that are already very well-loved and used often.

 Fisherman’s Wharf/North Beach/Embarcadero

 This whole area is very touristy and is where you’ll catch the ferry to go to one of the nearby islands.
-Most of the shops in this area aren’t worth stopping into, but if you’re a chocolate fan, Ghirardelli Square is probably worth checking out.
+Most of the shops in this area aren’t worth stopping into.
+Ghirardelli Square is probably worth checking out if you're traveling with non-dairy-free people.
 It’s the original Ghirardelli Ice Cream and Chocolate Shop located in Fisherman’s Wharf.